kikoso/android-coding-guidelines/README.md

 If you feel that something is missing, or you have a good idea on how to improve this standard, feel free to open a pull requests exposing your arguments.

+You can use this for your own company by making a private fork.
+Every change to your coding guidelines must be sent as a pull request, and needs to be approved by your team members

 Created by
 --------------------